 However, even if you follow all of those tricks we have taught for garbage disposal care, sometimes things happen and your disposal isn’t working as it should.

-If your issues won’t go away and your garbage disposal system isn’t cutting it, contact us at Clover Services to get everything back on track.
+If your issues won’t go away and your garbage disposal system isn’t cutting it, contact us at Clover Contracting to get everything back on track.
 We have provided quality service since 1981 when it comes to all things air conditioning, heating, and plumbing.